-Writing therapy, also known as journal therapy, is exactly what it sounds like – journaling for therapeutic benefits.
+Writing therapy, also known as journal therapy, is exactly what it sounds like: writing (often in a journal) for therapeutic benefits.

 Writing therapy is a low-cost, easily accessible, and versatile form of therapy.
-It can be done individually, with just a person and his pen, or it can be guided by a mental health professional.
-It can be practiced in a group, with group discussions focusing on writing.
+It can be done individually, with just a person and a pen, or guided by a mental health professional.
+It can also be practiced in a group, with group discussions focusing on writing.
 It can even be added as a supplement to another form of therapy.

-Whatever format is chosen, writing therapy can help the user to propel their personal growth, practice creative expression, and feel a sense of empowerment and control over the user’s life (Center for Journal Therapy, n.d.).
+Whatever the format, writing therapy can help the individual propel their personal growth, practice creative expression, and feel a sense of empowerment and control over their life (Adams, n.d.).

 However, while writing therapy seems as simple as writing in a journal, there’s a little more to it.

-Writing therapy differs from simply keeping a journal or diary in three major ways:
+Writing therapy differs from simply keeping a journal or diary in three major ways (Farooqui, 2016):

-- Writing in a diary or journal is usually free form, in which the writer jots down whatever pops into his or her head, while therapeutic writing is more directed, and often based on prompts or exercises.
+- Writing in a diary or journal is usually free-form, where the writer jots down whatever pops into their head.
+Therapeutic writing is typically more directed and often based on specific prompts or exercises guided by a professional.

-- Writing in a diary or journal is generally focused on recording events as they occurred, while writing therapy is focused on thinking about, interacting with, and analyzing the events, thoughts, and feelings that the writer writes down.
+- Writing in a diary or journal may focus on recording events as they occur, while writing therapy is often focused on more meta-analytical processes: thinking about, interacting with, and analyzing the events, thoughts, and feelings that the writer writes down.

-- Keeping a diary or journal is an inherently personal and individual experience, while journal therapy is generally led by a licensed mental health professional (Farooqui, 2016).
+- Keeping a diary or journal is an inherently personal and individual experience, while journal therapy is generally led by a licensed mental health professional.